intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

 - **event** - events are produced from telemetry and status data at the edge, based on rules or predictions.
 Rule-based events select variables from the data according to configurable parameters.
 Predicted events are based on features in the data which are applied to downloaded ML models.

 - **period** - period data is aligned with the epoch (starting millisecond) of categorical periods such as 'month', 'week', 'dayt' and 'timeofday'.
 Canonical periods are described in the [energy API](https://docs.sundaya.monitored.equipment/docs/api.sundaya.monitored.equipment/0/c/Getting%20Started/API%20Overview/Energy%20API) overview page.

+- **system** - the _system_ dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.

+    It includes script parameters and configuration data for provisioning and commissioning devices.

 ---